 Enhancing Safety Culture

 The enhancement of safety culture is a building block for the overall success of an organization, akin to a foundation upon which future growth and development can occur.
+Risk acceptance is a strategy where the organization chooses to accept the risk as it is, either because the cost of other risk management options outweighs the cost of the risk itself, or because the possibility of reward outweighs the risk.

-A strong safety culture promotes employee involvement in maintaining safe practices and fosters a proactive approach to identifying potential hazards.
+A strong safety culture promotes employee involvement in maintaining safe practices and fosters a proactive approach to identifying potential hazards

 This is achieved through training programs that equip employees with the knowledge and skills to recognize, assess, and mitigate risks in their work environment.